- Office add-ins combine a configuration manifest with a web application that uses the JavaScript API to interact with documents and emails.

 - The web application, which is the actual code (HTML, CSS, JavaScript/TypeScript) that renders the task pane interface, dialog boxes, or content plugins and contains the business logic.

-The manifesto acts as “identity card” and instruction manual of the add-in, while the web application is the “engine” that does the real work and communicates with the document or email using the Office JavaScript API.
+The manifest acts as the "identity card" and instruction manual for the add-in, while the web application is the "engine" that does the real work and communicates with the document or email using the Office JavaScript API.

 What defines the manifesto of a complement

-The manifest of an Office add-in, which is usually stored as manifest.xml or manifest.json At the root of the project, it contains all the information that Office needs to know what your add-in does, where it is hosted, and how it should be displayed to the user.
+The manifest of an Office add-in, which is usually stored as manifest.xml or manifest.json in the project root, contains all the information that Office needs to know what your add-in does, where it is hosted, and how it should be displayed to the user.

-The manifesto specifies, among other things, the following: key elementswhich should be kept under close control:
+The manifesto specifies, among others, the following key elements , which should be closely monitored:

 - Plugin metadata: identifier (ID), version, user-display name, description, default locale, etc.